tasket/wyng-backup/README.md

 ### Encryption options

-Sparsebak is slated to integrate encryption in the future.
+Wyng is slated to integrate encryption in the future.
 In the meantime, here are some encryption approaches you can try:

 * __Regular Linux systems__ have many options for mounting an encrypted filesystem on a